JacobStewart20/Parser/README.md

 # Parser
 recursive descent parser for compiler of generated programming language from a rules.l (lexical analyzer file)

+if not using an IDE to run parser: use makefile, lexer.h, rules.l, and parser.cpp to generate lex.yy.c and lex.yy.o

 ## ---GRAMMAR RULES FOR PARSER---

 ### Grammar Productions: